open-telemetry/opentelemetry-dotnet-instrumentation/docs/iis-instrumentation.md

   set its environment variables
   and use it as the application pool user.

-You can consider setting common environment variables, for all application deployed to IIS by setting the environment variables for
+Consider setting common environment variables, for all applications deployed to IIS by setting the environment variables for
 `W3SVC` and `WAS` Windows Services as described in [windows-service-instrumentation.md](windows-service-instrumentation.md).